tangentecode/obsidian-notes/computer-science/docs/python/csv.md

 writer.writerow([name,age])
 ```

 ### Dict Writer

 - Similarly, we can write a dictionary as follows within the CSV file:

 ```python
 writer = csv.DictWriter(file, fieldnames =["name", "number"])
 writer.writerow(my_dict)
 ```

 - Notice this code is quite similar to our prior iteration but with `csv.DictWriter` instead

-- Defining the `field names` is optional
+- Defining the `field names` is optional if the keys in the [dictionary](computer-science/docs/python/dictionaries.md) have the same name as the `headers` int the CSV file